DHARSHITH-CS/mycoding/README.md

 # mycoding
-this contains my 100 day coding challenge
+this will going to contain my 100 day coding challenge